Does Monk Fruit Break a Fast? [Intermittent Fasting]

 Craving something a little sweet?

-Recently, I've been getting a ton of questions on monk fruit as a form of sweetener and whether or not you can use it daily.
+Recently, I've been getting a ton of questions on monk fruit as a form of sweetener and whether or not you can use it daily with Intermittent Fasting.

-Today, I'm breaking down what you need to know about monk fruit sweetener and whether it's something you should include in your meals!
+Today, I'm breaking down what you need to know about monk fruit sweetener and whether monk fruit sweetener breaks a fast!

 Monk fruit sweetener is derived from the monk fruit plant.
 Traditionally, monk fruit has been used and grown in China.
 It has been found to be about 250-400x sweeter than regular cane sugar, but without the carbohydrates that will lead to increases in blood glucose levels.
 Instead, the sweetness comes from an antioxidant called mogrosides that is naturally in monk fruit.